Taming Barren Plateaus in Arbitrary Parameterized Quantum Circuits without Sacrificing Expressibility: Introduction

 In this work, we {provide an affirmative answer to this question through the construction of} \textit{modified parameterized quantum circuits}~(MPQCs), which incorporate trainable quantum channels—referred to as gadgets $\mathcal{G}(\bm{\theta})$—into the original PQC, as illustrated in \cref{fig:procedures}(a).
 Starting from {an arbitrary} PQC that may exhibit barren plateaus, an MPQC is constructed by inserting a layer of gadgets $\mathcal{G}(\bm{\theta})$ acting on each qubit.
 It turns out that the resulting circuit architecture is guaranteed to be at least as expressive as the original PQC.
 Moreover, we prove that classically simulating the MPQC is at least as hard as simulating the original PQC, in both the worst case and the average case, implying that typical MPQCs remain classically intractable.

 {Crucially, through rigorous analysis we prove that the MPQC is} free from barren plateaus when the gadget layer is properly configured.
 Furthermore, we show that the introduction of gadgets universally enhances the trainability of PQCs.
-Specifically, the gradient variance of parameters following the gadget layer is always lower bounded by $\Omega\left(1/\mathrm{poly}(n)\right)$, while for the remaining parameters, the {gradient} variance retains at least its original scaling. {Given that some parameters may remain untrainable, we introduce a practical strategy to activate them {to be trainable}, thereby enabling {the optimization of all the parameters in} the circuit (see \cref{fig:procedures}(b)).} Notably, we further prove that the trainability of MPQCs is robust to noise, meaning that {they work well} even in the presence of realistic noise.
+Specifically, the gradient variance of parameters following the gadget layer is always lower bounded by $\Omega\left(1/\mathrm{poly}(n)\right)$, while for the remaining parameters, the {gradient} variance retains at least its original scaling. {Given that some of the latter} may remain untrainable, we introduce a practical strategy to activate them {to be trainable}, thereby enabling {the optimization of all the parameters in} the circuit (see \cref{fig:procedures}(b)).
+Notably, we further prove that the trainability of MPQCs is robust to noise, meaning that {they work well} even in the presence of realistic noise.

-We also perform numerical simulations to demonstrate the effectiveness of our approach in eliminating barren plateaus.
+We perform numerical simulations to demonstrate the effectiveness of our approach in eliminating barren plateaus.
 Using a {specific} PQC ansatz for thermal-state preparation~\cite{riera2012thermalization,sagastizabal2021variational,motta2020determining}, we estimate both the variance of the loss function and that of the gradient in {both the original PQC and the MPQC} via the Monte Carlo method~\cite{shao2025diagnosing}.
 The results show that {our approach successfully eliminates} barren plateaus even for circuits with up to 100 qubits and 2400 layers, in sharp contrast to the exponential gradient {decay} observed in the original PQC.
+Lastly, we emphasize that when applying MPQC to various variational quantum algorithms in an end-to-end fashion, we consistently observe improved performance compared with the original PQCs.